 Chemotherapy is given in cycles.
 Each treatment period is followed by a rest period.
 The length of the rest period and the number of cycles depend on the anticancer drugs used.

 Radiation therapy is rarely used in the initial treatment of ovarian cancer, but it may be used to relieve pain and other problems caused by the disease.
-The treatment is given at a hospital or clinic.
 Each treatment takes only a few minutes and is administered at our St. Paul or Maplewood clinics or a partner radiation oncology clinic.